-- Liaising with, advising and supporting teachers and support staff about children with SEND - Managing SEN teaching assistants. - Coordinating provision for children with SEND - Liaising with parents/carers of children with SEND - Identifying, assessing, monitoring and record keeping for children with SEND - Liaising with external agencies including the Educational Psychology Service, speech and language therapists, Behaviour Support Service Occupational therapists and physiotherapists. - Informing the headteacher of all developments - Organising in-service training for staff, ensuring awareness of new initiatives and developments - Coordinating and chairing Annual Review meetings for children with statements of SEN and EHCPs - Supporting staff, parents/carers and children in coproducing individual education plans (IEPs) - Ensuring continuity of provision for children with SEN by liaising with pre-schools and secondary schools - Working closely with the SEND governor, Diana Bensted.
+- Liaising with, advising and supporting teachers and support staff about children with SEND Managing SEN teaching assistants. - Coordinating provision for children with SEND - Liaising with parents/carers of children with SEND - Identifying, assessing, monitoring and record keeping for children with SEND - Liaising with external agencies including the Educational Psychology Service, Speech and Language Therapists, Occupational therapists and physiotherapists and CAMHs. - Informing the headteacher of all developments - Organising in-service training for staff, ensuring awareness of new initiatives and developments - Coordinating and chairing Annual Review meetings for children with EHCPs - Supporting staff, parents/carers and children in co producing individual education plans (IEPs) or advising on as needed. - Ensuring continuity of provision for children with SEN by liaising with pre-schools and secondary schools - Working closely with the SEND governor.

-The SEND Code of Practice identifies 4 broad categories of need: Communication and interaction
+The SEND Code of Practice identifies 4 broad categories of need: Communication and Interaction